Kokopelli-Interfaces/kokopelli-interfaces.github.io/static/markdown/hearth/hearth.md

   Turn to move energy from the [voices in the song currently observed by the conductor](#indicators-observation) to [new voices](#indicators-new).

-  When the Love knob is turned right from the rest position, towards the music-circle, a 'New Conduction' begins, and new voices become a part of the song.
+  When the Love knob is turned right from the rest position, towards the band, a 'New Conduction' begins, and new voices become a part of the song.

   Turning the knob more will decrease the love to the observed established voices, until only the new voices are heard.